jeromekelleher/ercs/docs/source/index.rst

 {1: (0, 0), 2: (0, 5), 3: (0, 10)}

 **************************
 Oriented trees and forests
 **************************

-After we have completed setting up the parameters of the simulation we can then run the simulation by calling the :meth:`ercs.Simulator.run` method for a given random seed.
+After we have completed setting up the parameters of the simulation we can then run it by calling
+:meth:`ercs.Simulator.run` for a given random seed.
 Running the example above, we get

 >>> first_example(3)